 What To Do If You Have A Roadside Emergency

-If you require help from police, open the hood of your care and wrap a white cloth around the antenna or the door handle.
+Display A Distress Signal: If you require help from the police, open the hood of your car and wrap a white cloth around the antenna or the door handle.

 Final Thoughts On Having An Emergency Car Kit